 Likewise, small businesses sometimes lack the funding to capitalize on unexpected growth opportunities.
 For example, a seasonable business may need to acquire more inventory to take advantage of a surprisingly busy season, or perhaps they need to invest in another lucrative opportunity that will produce more income.

 Getting more funding from the bank can sometimes be impossible.
-A good option for such businesses is to apply for a loan online on our easy-to-use platform to access SharpShooter Funding©’s bridge funding.
+A good option for such businesses is to apply for funding online on our easy-to-use platform to access SharpShooter Funding©’s bridge funding.
 Because these are smaller short-term funds, they are low-risk, easier, and faster to obtain.
 They’re also more flexible than other programs.
 A small business can spend a bridge fund as it sees fit and has more freedom to determine when it can pay it off.

 Funding for the Short-Term Future